AntonC9018/Hopper_University_Paper/paper.md

 But wait, can't you use polymorphism instead of `if-else`'s to call the functions you need to process the data?

-Well, since the model does not know anything about your view logic associated with the updates, but it does jsut know the data in the updates, no, this is not possible.
+Well, since the model does not know anything about your view logic associated with the updates, but it does just know the data in the updates, no, this is not possible.
 You cannot give the model a type with that data to instantiate (so that it has your polymorphic functions).
 That is, you *could*, it's just not very convenient and there are simpler ways of achieving the same result.